 TWO: BE THANKFUL

-The author and I agree on this point but disagree about WHO to be thankful to.
+The author and I agree on this point but disagree about WHO to give thanks TO.
 For example, every day when she gets home from work she tells her shoes and coat, “Thank you for the good job you did today.”
-As a Christian I should be thanking God for providing those things for me, not the things themselves.
+As a Christian, I should be thanking God for providing those things for me, not the things themselves.
 But this was a good reminder that I should be more thankful, even for the little things like having a warm coat and more pairs of shoes than I really need.